The most expensive Lego sets of all time

 However, a more popular way to get your hands on older sets is to use the frankly miraculous used Lego web store Bricklink, which not only provides a marketplace to buy used sets, but also contains complete lists of the individual pieces you need to reconstruct the set yourself!
 You'll have to buy the instructions too, but they usually only cost a few pennies.

 And that's it for our roundup of the most expensive Lego sets of all time - for now!
-For more choices, check out our guides on the best Lego Lord of the Rings sets and the best cheap Lego sets (which has many much more affordable options than this list).
+For more lists of great sets, here are the best Star Wars Lego sets.